zeldaret/oot/docs/Music Macro Language.md

 **Description:** Assigns a random integer to the `$V` register between `0` (inclusive) and `max` (exclusive).
 If `max` is 0, then it will be any random value between `-128` (inclusive) and `127`.

 Note that a side effect of the implementation for this command is that if a maximum of 1 is used, then this will always set `$V` to 0.
 In addition, the `$V` register is signed even though the random value is calculated entirely with unsigned values.
-As a result, although you can set the maximum to a value larger than 127, it is not recommended as this will not interact well with most other commands.
+As a result, although you can set the maximum to a value larger than 127, it is not recommended as this will not interact well with most other instructions.

 **Parameters:**
 * `max` [integer: 0-255] - The maximum (exclusive) to use for the random value, or 0 for any random value to be chosen